vaadin/flow-components/vaadin-ordered-layout-flow-parent/README.md

 # Layout components for Vaadin Flow

-This project is the Component wrapper implementation of [`<vaadin-ordered-layout>`](https://github.com/vaadin/vaadin-ordered-layout) element for use from the server side with [Vaadin Flow](https://github.com/vaadin/flow).
+This project is the Component wrapper implementation of [Vaadin ordered layout web components](https://github.com/vaadin/web-components/) (HorizontalLayout, VerticalLayout etc.) for use from the server side with [Vaadin Flow](https://github.com/vaadin/flow).

 ## Using the component in a Flow application